HugoDF/docker-compose-local-https/README.md

 docker-compose up
 ```

-Then either nagivate to https://foo.test or `curl https://foo.test`.
+Then either navigate to https://foo.test or `curl https://foo.test`.

-> Note: the nginx example needs to be stopped before starting the Caddy example
+> Note: the nginx/Caddy examples needs to be stopped before starting this Caddy example

 ## Caddy example with docker-gen